-If a document is created in an electronic format : Then the official document for the Agency remains in electronic format.
+If a decument is smeated in an Then the official document for the If a document is created in an electronic format: Agency remains in electronic format.
+Agency remains in electronic rormat.
 It is acceptable to print off working documents from the electronic systems, however it is important to destroy the working documents as soon as you are done.
 The official record is that which is retained in the systems.
 If the document is created in paper format and an ECF classification structure exists: Then scan the document into the ECF, file under the correct classification, and then properly dispose of the original paper after a minimum of 30 days and not longer than 90 days.
 (Original paper files containing a wet signature(s) must be retained in paper.)
 If the document is created in paper format and an ECF classification structure does not exist: Then consult with the Technology Office to establish a classification structure in ECF and scan the records into the system.
 Until ECF is ready, retain the document in its original format.
 If the document is created in paper format and there is a Litigation Hold: Then retain the document in its original format.